dongyuanjushi/Cerebrum/README.md

 First, let's look at how to organize your agent's files.
 Every agent needs three essential components:

 ```
-author/
+author_name/
 └── agent_name/
       │── entry.py        # Your agent's main logic
       │── config.json     # Configuration and metadata
       └── meta_requirements.txt  # Additional dependencies
 ```

-For example, if your name is 'example' and you're building a demo_agent that searches and summarizes articles, your folder structure would look like this:
+For example, if your name is 'demo_author' and you're building a demo_agent that searches and summarizes articles, your folder structure would look like this:

 ```
-example/
+demo_author/
    └── demo_agent/
          │── entry.py
          │── config.json